mikel/mail/README.md

 ## Contributing

 Please do!
 Contributing is easy in Mail.
-Please read the CONTRIBUTING.md document for more info
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) document for more info.

 ## Usage

 All major mail functions should be able to happen from the Mail module.
 So, you should be able to just <code>require 'mail'</code> to get started.

+`mail` is pretty well documented in its Ruby code.
+You can look it up e.g. at [rubydoc.info](https://www.rubydoc.info/gems/mail).

 ### Making an email